Cool Calm Pete

-Peter Chung (born March 25, 1979), better known by his stage name Cool Calm Pete, is a Korean American rapper and producer from Seoul, Korea, who is currently based in Queens, New York.
-Cool Calm Pete has been profiled in major publications such as URB and XXL.
+Peter Chung (born March 25, 1979), better known by his stage name Cool Calm Pete, is a Korean American rapper and producer from Seoul, who is currently based in Queens, New York.
+He has been profiled in major publications such as URB and XXL.
 He is a founding member of the hip hop trio Babbletron.

 Life and career

-Pete was born in Seoul, Korea and was moved to and raised in Queens, New York by the time he was a toddler.
-Cool Calm Pete attended Cooper Union and received his BFA in fine arts, focusing on painting.
-Pete is one of the three members of the hip-hop group Babbletron, alongside DJ Pre and Jaymanila.
-It featured production from RJD2 and MF DOOM, among others.
+Chung was born in Seoul, South Korea and moved to Queens, New York by the time he was a toddler.
+He attended Cooper Union and received his BFA in fine arts, focusing on painting.
+Chung is one of the three members of the hip-hop group Babbletron, alongside DJ Pre and Jaymanila, whose work featured production from RJD2 and MF DOOM, among others.
 Cool Calm Pete's debut solo album Lost was released in the United States on Embedded Music, and released in Europe on Definitive Jux.
-He has since released a 9 track EP entitled "Loosies," featuring several remixes of his older work.
+He has since released a 9-track EP entitled Loosies, featuring several remixes of his older work.
 Pete currently works in graphic design.

+Unfinished Discography

+In several interviews with undergroundhiphop.com dating back to 2007, Chung stated he was working on an album planned to release the following year titled "Leonard Z" concerned with exploring the human condition, which was never released.
+Leonard Z is referenced by Chung at the very end of "Words From the Pedro", a feature he did on Junk Science's album "Gran'dad's Nerve Tonic" released in 2007.
+The lyric arrives at the very end of the track, "Leonard Z's getting tipsy".